• Skip to primary navigation

 Tips and tricks for cleaning slipcovers naturally.
 4 kids + white sofa . . . no problem!

 The marble is darkened and stained in spots, and I love that!
 The white chippy paint on the deliciously curvy legs is all authentic and wonderful.
-It’s a heavy beast to move, but it will be with me until my dying day.
+This table is a heavy beast to move, but it will be with me until my dying day.

 I also love this rickety and chippy blue bench and use it all over my home.